retaildevcrews/helium-java/README.md

      ![popup](popup.jpg)

   - Use the built-in bash shell
-    - Run this command on the terminal : mvn clean package
     - NOTE: When running this command for the first time maven downloads all the required artifacts on the new infra created by codespace

-      - The application fails with the following error as  KEYVAULT_NAME is a required environment variable for helium-java app to run and is not set
-          [ERROR] Error occurred in starting fork, check output in log [ERROR] Process Exit Code: 255
-          [ERROR] org.apache.maven.surefire.booter.SurefireBooterForkException: The forked VM terminated without properly saying goodbye.
-VM crash or System.exit called?

-      - To overcome the above the error set the KEYVAULT_NAME as the environment variable and login to azure
+     ```
+      # Set the KeyVault on the environment variable as

-          - export KEYVAULT_NAME=my_keyvault_name
+      export KEYVAULT_NAME=my_keyvault_name
-          - az login
+      az login
-          - mvn clean package
+      mvn clean package
-             [INFO] BUILD SUCCESS
-          - mvn spring-boot:run
+      mvn spring-boot:run
-             [main] INFO  org.springframework.boot.web.embedded.netty.NettyWebServer.start (89) - Netty started on port(s): 4120
+     ```

 ### Pushing to Azure Container Registry